I’m a little bit car loaded, heading south, Pendle growing smaller to my right.

 I live in the crevices in your mouth, it’s dark and tight and damp.
 This is my place now.

-Frank was a subtle storm at the end of my year.
-He arrived unannounced like an old friend at a party who made their way through the throng, crept up behind you and shoved their knees into the backs of yours, crumbling your stance and pushing you forward into the buffet.
+He arrived unannounced like an old friend at a party who made their way through the throng, crept up behind me and shoved their knees into the backs of mine, crumbling my stance and pushing me forward into the carnival of the buffet.

 Storm Frank peeled the garden, wrenched the nature from this place, as we stood, you smiling, making little towers with my teeth and me, bent double, heaving, wiping saliva off the back of my hand.